Are you ready?

 What is Alternative Spring Break?

-ASB is an immersive year-long program that culminates with a week of social engagement and service-learning with a partner organization during reading week in February.
-In 2017/2018, six different experiences were offered, each focused on specific themes, including access to education, conservation, and access to clean water.
-Destinations and experiences for the 2018/2019 academic year are coming in Summer 2018!
+ASB is a year-long program that culminates with a week of action, reflection, and social engagement with a partner organization during reading week in February.
+In 2018/2019, six different experiences will be offered.
+Each will be focused on specific themes, including access to education, environmental sustainability, and access to clean water.

 Past projects have included: